ipython/ipython/docs/source/whatsnew/development.rst

   instead of ``IPython.utils.warn`` inbuilt :any:`warning` module is used.

-- The function `IPython.core.oinspect.py:call_tip` is unused, was marked as Deprecated (raising a Deprecation Warning) and marked for later removal :ghpull:`10104`
+- The function ``IPython.core.oinspect.py:call_tip`` is unused, was marked as Deprecated (raising a Deprecation Warning) and marked for later removal :ghpull:`10104`

+- :attr:`IPython.core.InteractiveShell.autoindent` and
+  :meth:`IPython.core.InteractiveShell.set_autoindent` have been deprecated and will have no effects.

 Backwards incompatible changes
 ------------------------------